 This section describes how the various screens are used to control and monitor UPS operation.
 Figure 7-9 shows the location of the color touchscreen control panel on the front door of the UPS.
-For a description of the control panel functions, see paragraph 7.6.
+Descriptions of the control panel functions follow.
+For a description of the UPS control panel functions, see paragraph 7.6.

 Figure 7-9.
-Color Touchscreen Control Panel Location (Typical)
+UPS Color Touchscreen Control Panel (Typical)